svaksha/aksh/Agam/2015-10-26-svaksha-conquaire.md

    * The Linux packaging ecosystem can be hard for a newbie to navigate.
 Hence, the service adoption can be increased by automating simple tasks and providing this information to all the researchers.

+## Framework - online IDE
++ [Cloud9 IDE](https://en.wikipedia.org/wiki/Cloud9_IDE) :: [Cloud9](https://github.com/c9/core) supports more than 40 languages, with class A support for PHP, Ruby, Python, JavaScript, Go, and more. {ToDo} Check if it works on the intranet.

 ## Framework - Web
 The most popular web frameworks to consider are: